A

 Operations

-A more sustainable future for the Colorado River necessitates a fundamental shift towards supply-based operations.
-This paradigm prioritizes managing water resources based on the actual, available water supply within the basin, rather than solely reacting to requested demands.
+A more sustainable future for the Colorado River requires a fundamental shift towards supply-based operations.
+This paradigm prioritizes managing water resources based on the actual, available water supply within the Basin.

 ★ Solution: Living Within the River’s Means

-Supply-based management acknowledges the natural variability of the Colorado River and operates within its long-term average flows, adjusted for the impacts of climate change.
+Supply-based management acknowledges the natural variability of the Colorado River and adjusts operations to respond to water supplies.
 This means recognizing that in drier years, less water will be available for use across all sectors.

 ★ Solution: Increased Water Use Efficiency and Conservation